nuxt-community/sentry-module/docs/content/en/sentry/options.md

 The `config`, `serverConfig` and `clientConfig` options can also be configured using [Runtime Config](/sentry/runtime-config).

-Normally, just setting DSN would be enough.
+The `dsn` is the only option that is required to enable Sentry reporting.

 ### dsn

 - Type: `String`
 - Default: `process.env.SENTRY_DSN || ''`
-- If no `dsn` is provided, Sentry will be initialised, but errors will not be logged.
-See [#47](https://github.com/nuxt-community/sentry-module/issues/47) for more information about this.
+- If no `dsn` is provided then Sentry will be initialized using mocked instance to prevent the code that references `$sentry` from crashing.
+No errors will be reported using that mocked instance.

 ### lazy